ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 ```
   @Query( nativeQuery = true, value =
             "SELECT id,quote,author,book FROM quotes WHERE book = :book")
   List<Quote> findByBook(String book);
 ```

-With the repository method in place, we can generate the missing link, the getByBook method in the service class and test it out.
+With the repository method in place, generate the missing link, the getByBook method in the service class and test it out.
 Open the QuoteService class and add the comment:
 ```
 // add get by book method, use the QuoteRepository